Selecting Bathroom Fixtures Sink, Lavatory & Basin

 Vitreous China

-This same process is used to make any number of bathroom fixtures such as toilets, bidets, and sinks as well as ceramic and porcelain tile, pottery, and dishware.
 The material is a mixture of china clay, water, and additives.
-The clay material is shaped into a sink in a mold then fired to about 2,200° Fahrenheit.
+The clay material is shaped into a sink in a mold, then fired to about 2,200° Fahrenheit.
 It is coated with a glaze and fired again to "set" the glaze.
-The glaze is just glass.
-Glass is waterproof and stain-resistant which makes it ideal for sinks.

 Vitreous china sinks are very sanitary, cannot corrode, last for centuries with proper care, and are by far the most common sinks available.
-But, they are susceptible to damage from even a fairly modest impact.
+But they are susceptible to damage from even a fairly modest impact.

-Fireclay as an alternate name for vitreous china appeared about two decades ago.
+Fireclay, as an alternate name for vitreous china, appeared about two decades ago.
 Most manufacturers promote it as a new material that produces a stronger, more damage-resistant product.

 There is, however, nothing new about the material.
 It is the same china clay from which all ceramic products are produced.